-UPDATE 1-Japan to let elderly leave cruise liner hit by coronavirus as 44 new cases confirmed
+UPDATE 2-Japan to let elderly leave cruise liner hit by coronavirus as 44 new cases confirmed

 * End of quarantine targeted for Feb.
 19

-* Total Diamond Princess passenger, crew cases rise to 218 (Adds number of new cases confirmed, details throughout)
+* Total Diamond Princess passenger, crew cases rise to 218 (Adds comments about Tokyo Olympics, returnees heading home)

 TOKYO, Feb 13 (Reuters) - Japan will allow some elderly passengers on a quarantined cruise liner who test negative for the new coronavirus to disembark ahead of schedule, the health minister said on Thursday, as another 44 new cases were confirmed aboard the Diamond Princess.